-Why not make a weekend of it in modish Margate, Ramsgate, and Broadstairs?
+Why not make a weekend of it in modish Margate, rakish Ramsgate, and ‘bad boy’ Broadstairs?

-Not only does it have one of Britain’s finest contemporary art galleries in the brand new Turner Contemporary, Margate can also boast sandy beaches, sparkling bays, and the original British theme-park.
+Not only does it have one of Britain’s finest contemporary art galleries in the Turner Contemporary, but Margate can also boast sandy beaches, sparkling bays, and Dreamland, the original British theme-park.

 “All tastes are catered for.
 Everyone is welcome in Margate.”